 });

-With these, iOS device should now be able to receive the call and join the video call.
-These is how the incoming call on iOS device looks like.
+With these, iOS devices should now be able to receive the call and join the video call.
+This is what the incoming call on an iOS device looks like.

 Congratulations!!!
 You made the complete video calling app which works both on Android and iOS devices.